-While landlords cannot hold tenants responsible for normal wear and tear, tenants can be required to fix other damage, such as stained carpets or a dented wall.
-Establishing the condition of the premises on move-in day is important, so you are not held liable for damage that existed before your tenancy.
+While landlords cannot hold you responsible for normal wear and tear, you can be required to fix other damage, such as stained carpets or a dented wall.
+Establishing the condition of the premises on move-in day is important so you are not held liable for damage that existed before your tenancy.

 When inspecting your new place, be thorough and document everything you notice.
-The tenant and the landlord should inspect the rental premises together.
+You and your landlord should inspect the rental premises together.

 In some provinces, a security deposit is repayable only upon final written inspection by both tenant and landlord.
 If your move-out inspection matches the details on the move-in inspection sheet, you should have no trouble regaining your damage deposit, plus interest.
 (See Returning the Deposit, with Interest in the Moving Out section, for information on getting your deposit back.)

 The following lists contain what you should watch for during an inspection.
 If your new landlord does not provide an inspection checklist, use the Initial Inspection Worksheet provided to establish the condition of the living space, as well as the condition of the building and/or property, if applicable.

 In British Columbia and Yukon, a Condition Inspection Report is required by law.
 The tenant and the landlord need to complete, sign, and date the form to show the condition of the residential premises at the beginning and end of the rental agreement.
 To obtain a Condition Inspection Report: